Exact logic

 It takes time to transition existing clients to direct debit.
 Most firm owners introduce it at the next engagement renewal: “We’re updating our billing process.
 All new engagements will include automatic payment collection on agreed dates.”
 Clients who have been paying their invoices on time will not object.
 Clients who have been paying late will either accept the change or reveal themselves as clients you should be charging more — or declining to serve.

 The clients who resist direct debit are telling you something important about the relationship.
 If a client is unwilling to commit to automatic payment for an agreed fee at an agreed time, they are signalling that they want to retain the option of not paying.
 That is not a client who trusts you.
-That is a client who wants leverage over you.
-In my experience, these clients are also the ones who consume the most partner time, generate the most scope creep, and produce the lowest realization rates.
+That is a client who wants the upper hand over you.
+These clients tend to be the ones who consume the most partner time, generate the most scope creep, and produce the lowest realization rates.
 Give them the option, but track who declines and why.

-Twelve months after implementing automated invoicing, payment reminders, and Ignition for new engagements, Marcus’s firm looked different in ways he had not expected.
+Twelve months after implementing automated invoicing, payment reminders, and Ignition for new engagements, a firm looks different in ways the owner did not expect.

-His annual write-offs dropped from $67,000 to under $11,000.
-His realization rate climbed from 87% to 96.5%.
-His cash flow became predictable enough that he could forecast three months ahead with confidence — something he had never been able to do.
+Annual write-offs fall dramatically.
+The realization rate climbs.
+Cash flow becomes predictable enough to forecast three months ahead with confidence — something most owners have never been able to do.

-But the change Marcus talks about most is not the money.
-It is the relationship he has with his clients.
-“I used to dread the money conversations,” he told me.
-“Now there are no money conversations.
-The system handles it.
-And paradoxically, my clients respect me more, not less, because the billing is professional and predictable.
-Nobody wonders what they owe me.
+But the change owners tend to value most is not the money.
+It is the relationship with their clients.
+The dread of money conversations goes away, because there are no money conversations — the system handles it.
+And paradoxically, clients respect the firm more, not less, because the billing is professional and predictable.
+Nobody wonders what they owe.
 Nobody gets a surprise.
-It just works.”
+It just works.

-Marcus was a reluctant adopter.
-He resisted every step.
-He predicted that automation would damage his relationships.
-He was wrong about every prediction.
-The firms that treat billing as a professional process — transparent, timely, and systematic — build stronger client relationships than the firms that treat billing as an afterthought they are embarrassed about.
+Reluctant adopters resist every step and predict that automation will damage their relationships.
+The prediction rarely holds.
+Firms that treat billing as a professional process — transparent, timely, and systematic — build stronger client relationships than firms that treat billing as an afterthought they are embarrassed about.

 The money you have already earned is not a favour you are asking for.
 It is compensation for professional services rendered.
 Collecting it promptly and systematically is not aggressive.
 It is the minimum standard of professional practice.
 And the sooner your systems reflect that, the sooner your cash flow, your margins, and your client relationships will improve in ways that compound year over year.